alkoclick/alkoclick.github.io/words/TIPC3 notes.md

 * I do respect the research though
 * So the game she's building is 2d mobile point&click, inspired by Spiritfarer

 ## Q & A time!
+The presenters for the previous 3 presentations are now on stage taking questions.
 * "Are Christian games so different than other educational games that force education upon you?"
 	* Well, on one path you can have a game that starts as entertainment and adds a message on top.
 On the other path, you have things like serious games, that start with a message and then build a product around that.
 It feels like the former makes for more enjoyable games
 * Second question I didn't catch, but was about Wisdom Tree trying to just find a market for their games